Jose96xd/TikTakToe/README.md

 * [Technologies](#technologies)

 ## About the game
-Is the clasic Tik Tak Toe game.
+It is the classic Tik Tak Toe game.
 You play in the console.
 It has some features:

   1. You can choose your sign at the start of each match (either 'X' or 'O').
   2. You can choose to play against other human player or against an AI.